CallumWalley/nzrse-containers/_episodes/12-other-tools.md

 [Podman](https://podman.io) is an open-source container engine maintained by Red Hat.
 It has quite similar features to Docker, with two important differences:

 * runs daemon-less, making it simpler to deploy;
-* can be used in root-less mode (with some [limitations](https://github.com/containers/libpod/blob/master/rootless.md)), making it a bit friendlier for HPC.
+* can be used in root-less mode (with some [limitations](https://github.com/containers/libpod/blob/master/rootless.md)), making it a bit friendlier for HPC / multi-user environments.

 Like Docker, it still doesn't provide support for MPI, schedulers, GPU (natively).